senbet22/FED2-SP-Auction-House/readme.md

 ## 🔑 Environment Variables

+_This project requires an API key to access certain features._

 1. Get your API key from the [Noroff API Key Tool](https://docs.noroff.dev/docs/v2/auth/api-key#api-key-tool).
 2. Create a .env file in the project root.
 3. Inside the .env file Add your key like this: